-As required by the Brown Act, a roll call vote will be taken and recorded for every action taken and such roll call vote shall be entered in the minutes of the City Council showing those Councilmembers voting aye, those voting no and those not voting or absent.
-When taking such a roll call vote, the City Clerk shall call the names of the Councilmembers, alternating the order.
+As required by the Brown Act, the vote or abstention of each Councilmember present shall be publicly reported and such vote shall be entered in the minutes of the City Council showing those Councilmembers voting aye, those voting no and those not voting or absent.
+When taking a roll call vote, the City Clerk shall call the names of the Councilmembers, alternating the order.